ajoyoommen/weblog-static/_posts/2020-02-04-from-wordpress-django-to-jekyll.markdown

 published: true
 comments: true
 ---
-In this post I want to discuss about the various platforms and tools I have used to host this blog over the years.
-Although I haven't blogged as frequently as I would have hoped to, I was more concerned with ensuring that the blog is live and running.
-I have experimented with both dynamic and static site generators and these are some experiences that I like to share here.
+In this post, I want to discuss about the various platforms and tools I have used to host this blog over the years.
+I haven't blogged as frequently as I would have liked to.
+In fact, I have been more concerned with developing and hosting this blog.
+I have experimented with both dynamic and static site generators and these are some experiences that I'd like to share here.

 ### Managed by WordPress